Damask: Modern usage

 Modern damasks are woven on computerized Jacquard looms.
 Damask weaves are commonly produced in monochromatic (single-colour) weaves in silk, linen or synthetic fibres such as rayon and feature patterns of flowers, fruit and other designs.
 The long floats of satin-woven warp and weft threads cause soft highlights on the fabric which reflect light differently according to the position of the observer.
 Damask weaves appear most commonly in table linens and furnishing fabrics, but they are also used for clothing.
-The damask weave is used extensively throughout the fashion industry due to its versatility and high-quality finish.
-Damask is usually used for mid-to-high-quality garments, meaning the label tends to have a higher definition and a more “expensive” look.
+The damask weave is prevalent in the fashion industry due to its versatility and high-quality finish.
+Damask is often used for mid-to-high-quality garments—associating itself with higher quality brands/labels.